DevExpress-Examples/wpf-diagram-proportionally-resize-shapes-within-container/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF DiagramControl - Proportionally Resize Shapes Whithin the Parent Container
+# WPF DiagramControl - Proportionally Resize Shapes Within the Parent Container

 This example demonstrates how to resize inner shapes when their parent container is resized.
 You can implement this additional logic if you [create custom shapes based on containers](https://github.com/DevExpress-Examples/wpf-diagram-create-custom-shapes-based-on-diagram-containers) or use containers to group shapes.